“New York was amalgamated”

 “What about the Mi’kmaq”

-This has to be one of the grossest talking points of all.
-Literally using a minority group as the reason to take away democratic representation, when lack of representation is the most consequential to minorities.
+This has to be the grossest talking points of all.
+Literally using Indigenous people or any other minority group in respect to democratic representation as the reason to take away democratic representation, when lack of representation is the most consequential to those people in the first place!
+An inherently Kafka-esque construct Halifax County inhabits as a county masquerading a city.

 How were the Mi’kmaq consulted during amalgamation?
 (Crickets)